fritzdultimate/StoreJs/README.md

 Yea It got mutated, so our state can now be get and changed.

-**StoreJs is aimed to make sharing data across your project a bliss** **Fork it lets't make it more powerful**
+**StoreJs is aimed to make sharing data across your project a bliss**, **Fork it lets't make it more powerful**